bytestoskills/software-engineer-toolbox/technical/system-design.md

 The difference between a rookie design and a seasoned one is how it handles the ugly moments.
 Does one server dying mean downtime, or does the system limp along while you fix it?
 Does a network hiccup cause a domino of retries that crush the system, or does it quietly back off and recover?

 Great design accepts failure as normal and builds with it in mind.
 It’s not pessimism, it’s respect for reality.
 If you assume perfection, you’ll build a fragile system.
 If you assume chaos, you’ll build one that survives.

 ---

+## Consistency Is a Design Choice
+Consistency is not binary, it is a decision about what kind of truth your system will guarantee and when.
+Some data must always be correct: account balances, permissions, transactions.
+Other data can afford to lag for a few seconds: counters, analytics, cache states.
+Knowing the difference is a sign of maturity.

+Strong consistency simplifies reasoning but limits scalability and availability.
+Eventual consistency allows more flexibility but makes debugging harder and behavior less predictable.
+Neither approach is universally right or wrong.
+The best designs mix both, using strong consistency only where it truly matters and relaxing it elsewhere to gain performance and resilience.

+Designing for consistency means more than choosing a database setting.
+It means setting clear expectations for users and for your team.
+If the system will show slightly stale data, make that visible.
+If a process guarantees exact results, make that guarantee solid.
+Hidden assumptions about consistency are where most subtle bugs begin.

+---